100+ Tennis Gift Ideas for Players of All Ages & Levels

 Bundle these together for an affordable tennis gift that is a sure-fire winner.

-Poper hydration is an absolute necessity in tennis.
-Unfortunately, many players overlook hydration, and it can have a substantial negative impact on their performance, especially when matches go the distance.
+Proper hydration is an absolute necessity in tennis.
+Unfortunately, many players overlook hydration, and a lack of it can negatively impact their performance, especially when matches go the distance.

-Not only will it store your players favorite liquid but it will keep their liquid cold for a full 24 hours.
-That means even on the hottest of days they’ll have a cold refreshment waiting for them during a changeover.
-Trust us; it works incredibly well!
+Not only will it store your player’s favorite liquid, but it will keep it cold for a full 24 hours.
+That means they’ll have a cool refreshment waiting for them during a changeover, even on the hottest of days.
+Trust us – it works incredibly well!

-In fact, we’ll typically pack ours with half water and half ice in the morning, toss it in our bag, and by the afternoon the ice still won’t have melted.
-As if that wasn’t sweet enough, it also keeps liquids hot for 12 hours for when the moment strikes, i.e., think a few cups of coffee on a long drive.
+I”ll typically pack mine with half water and half ice in the morning, toss it in my bag, and by the afternoon, the ice still won’t have melted.
+As if that’s not sweet enough, it also keeps liquids hot for 12 hours for when the moment strikes – think a few cups of coffee on a long drive.

-Our favorite is the 32 once because it works great for everyday use without being too small or large, but they have plenty of bigger and smaller sizes available as well.
+My favorite is the 32-ounce size because it works great for everyday use without being too small or large, but plenty of bigger and smaller sizes are also available.

-The 32 ounce comes with a single top that has a durable handle which works great, but we also love the wide-mouth travel mug flip lid.
-For daily use, it can be a bit easier to drink out of, and we’ll switch the tops back and forth depending on the day’s activities.
+The 32-ounce comes with a single top that has a durable handle.
+It works great, but I also love the wide-mouth travel mug flip lid.
+It can be a bit easier to drink out of for daily use, and I’ll switch the tops depending on the day’s activities.

-Helpful tip: at 32 ounces you can encourage your player to drink at least two of these a day, and that will help them get their minimum daily intake of 8 cups of water a day to stay hydrated.
+Helpful Tip: You can encourage your player to drink at least two of the 32-ounce size a day, which will help them get their minimum daily intake of eight cups of water a day.

-For tennis and daily use, the Hydroflask water bottle is a great gift idea that your recipient will love.
+Overall, the Hydroflask water bottle is a great gift idea that your recipient will love for tennis and daily use.

 Muscle Massage Stick & Foot Roller

-After a few hours on the court, stretching is critical to aid in recovery and avoid sore muscles and stiffness the next morning.
-However, if you’re like us, you find stretching helps but it doesn’t relieve soreness that’s so common after a long day of tennis.
+After a few hours on the court, stretching is critical to aid in recovery and avoid sore muscles and stiffness the following day.
+However, if you’re like us, you find that stretching helps, but it doesn’t completely relieve soreness that’s so common after a long day of tennis.

-Thankfully for us, we stumbled upon The Stick a few years back.
-To be completely honest, we were a bit skeptical at first, but after our first few uses, we became big-time believers, and it’s one of those items that never leave our bag.
+Thankfully for us, I stumbled upon The Stick a few years back.
+To be completely honest, I was a bit skeptical at first, but after my first few uses, I became big-time believers, and it’s one of those items that never leave my bag.

-The Stick is a plastic stick that you hold at each end by the handles and roll across your leg muscles and lower back after practice or a match.
-It has rings that allow it to roll across your muscles with ease and you simply apply pressure that feels good to give yourself a massage.
+The Stick is a plastic device that you hold at each end by the handles and roll across your leg muscles and lower back after practice or a match.
+It has rings that allow it to roll across your muscles with ease, and you apply pressure that feels good to give yourself a massage.

-Our favorite is the 19-inch with grey handles, but the smallest 14-inch stick with green handles is perfect for travel.
+My favorite is the 19-inch model with gray handles, but the smallest 14-inch Stick with green handles is perfect for travel.

 This unassuming device works incredibly well.
-After we’re done playing tennis, we usually start with a quick 5 to 10-minute stretch.
-Then we bust out The Stick from our bag and work each muscle on our legs and lower back over the course of another 5 to 10 minutes.
+After playing tennis, I usually start with a quick five to 10-minute stretch.
+Then I bust out The Stick and work each muscle on my legs and lower back for another five to 10 minutes.

-When we go through these motions the difference the next day is enormous, and we notice our muscles aren’t near as sore.
-As a result, we recover faster and feel ready to play the very next day.
+When I go through these motions, the difference the next day is enormous, and I notice my muscles aren’t nearly as sore.
+As a result, I recover faster and feel ready to play the very next day.

 Here are a few helpful tips to share with your recipient:

-- When we first started using ours, we were a little overzealous one day and massaged too hard causing extra soreness the next morning.
-When your recipient uses it, they’ll know how much pressure to apply.
-Just tell them to keep in mind that if they press too hard, it may have the reverse effect.
+- When I first started using mine, I was a bit overzealous one day and massaged too hard, causing extra soreness the following day.
+When your recipient uses it, they’ll intuitively know how much pressure to apply.
+Just tell them to keep in mind that it may have the reverse effect if they press too hard.

-- For the guys in your life, you can assure them it won’t pull their leg hair as we thought it would at first.
-The rings have a unique design that somehow prevents this from happening so they’ll be good to go!
+- For the guys in your life, you can assure them it won’t pull their leg hair as I thought it would at first.
+The rings have a unique design that somehow prevents this from happening, so they’ll be good to go!

-After using the stick for a while, we happened upon another device that’s just as good and a fantastic pairing gift with The Stick.
+After using the stick for a few years, I happened upon another device that’s a fantastic pairing gift with The Stick.

-It’s called the Foot Log, and it’s a similar device to the stick, but it works for your feet.
+It’s called the Foot Log, and it’s a similar device to The Stick, but it works for your feet.
 All you do is place the Foot Log on the floor and then roll your foot (shoes off) back and forth for a massage, and it feels incredible while also providing tremendous relief.
-You can do both feet while sitting but we’ve found one foot at a time standing to be a bit more effective.
+You can do both feet while sitting, but I’ve found one foot at a time standing to be a bit more effective.

 Like The Stick, there’s no need to apply too much pressure, just what feels right.
-We recommend using it with socks on because we’ve found it to be more comfortable that way.
+I recommend using it with socks on because I’ve found it to be more comfortable that way.

 Case of Tennis Balls & Ball Hopper

-While a can of tennis balls might not be a groundbreaking gift idea for tennis players, opening a case of tennis balls will put a smile on any players face.
+While a can of tennis balls might not be a groundbreaking gift idea for someone who loves tennis, opening a case of tennis balls will put a smile on any player’s face.

-Here are two great reasons why we love giving cases of tennis balls:
+Here are two great reasons I love giving cases of tennis balls:

-- Balls aren’t cheap: as tennis players, we’re always buying tennis balls, and over time the expense just adds up.
+- Balls Aren’t Cheap: As tennis players, we’re always buying tennis balls, and the expense just adds up.
 Not having to pay for them for a while is a welcome surprise.

-- Convenience: when we’re ready to play we don’t want the additional hassle of chasing down a can of balls from the store or local pro shop.
-Instead, just grabbing one or two and heading out to the courts is ideal.
+- Convenience: When I’m ready to play, I don’t want the hassle of chasing down a can of balls from the store or local pro shop – just grabbing one or two and heading out to the courts is ideal.

-A case of Wilson or Penn extra duty tennis balls that comes with 24 cans in the pack is what we’d recommend.
+A case of Wilson or Penn extra duty tennis balls that comes with 24 cans in the pack is what I’d recommend.

-Just by itself, a case of tennis balls is a great gift for any tennis player.
-However, when paired with a ball hopper, you can take your gift giving up a notch.
+By itself, a case of tennis balls is an excellent gift for any tennis player.
+However, when paired with a ball hopper, you can take your gift-giving up a notch.

-- First, it holds the tennis balls and is great for transportation
+- First, it holds tennis balls and is great for transportation.

-- Second, a good ball hopper has handles that fold down under itself to serve as legs so we can easily grab tennis balls and feed them to another player or grab them for ourselves.
+- Second, a good ball hopper has handles that fold down to serve as legs so I can easily grab tennis balls.

-- Third, when the ball hopper is pressed down on top of a ball the balls go straight through, and it makes picking up balls much quicker without having to bend down.
+- Third, when the ball hopper presses down on top of a ball, they go straight through, which makes picking up balls much quicker without having to bend down.

 Tennis Racquet Bag

-While a tennis racquet bag isn’t a necessity for playing tennis, any serious player will attest to the fact that their bag is key because it carries everything you need to play and compete in a tennis match.
+A tennis racquet bag isn’t a necessity for playing tennis.
+However, any serious player will attest that their bag is essential because it carries everything they need to play and compete in a tennis match.

-First and foremost, a tennis bag serves to protect our tennis racquets.
-However, beyond that our bag stores a slew of essentials that we may need during a match.
+First and foremost, a tennis bag serves to protect a player’s tennis racquets.
+However, beyond that, my bag stores a slew of essentials.

 After all, once you start your match, it’s not like you can go running down to the store if you need something.

-Here’s a list of what we keep in our bag:
+Here’s a list of what I keep in my bag:

 - A can of tennis balls